lukeinator42/transfer_learning_sound_classification/blog_post.md

 ## Next Steps

 In this post we saw how to classify sounds by applying transfer learning from the image classification domain.
 There is definitely room for improvement by tweaking the parameters of the retraining, or by training a model from scratch on the spectrograms.
 I'm also hoping to train a model to classify sounds using a [WaveNet](https://deepmind.com/blog/wavenet-generative-model-raw-audio/) next.

+You can view the code for this tutorial [here](https://github.com/lukeinator42/transfer_learning_sound_classification).